 Why the traditional 9-5 no longer matters when you have OKRs

-Back in 2013, as the the Vertical Leap team began to scale they needed a system to help with the actual tracking and goal-setting process of OKRs.
+Back in 2013, as the the Vertical Leap team began to scale they needed a system to help with the actual tracking and goal-setting process of OKRs instead of a spreadsheet.
 CEO Matt Hopkins did a brief search and came across 7Geese.
 What 7Geese offered that fit directly into the culture of the team was a sense of accountability and goal orientation.
 As a result, Vertical Leap has been utilizing the 7Geese solution for providing better goal and progress management for teams since December, 2013.

 Over the past two years of utilizing OKRs, it’s a unanimous no-brainer that transparency is no longer an issue when aligning priorities.
 With an online, social solution to professional growth, everyone in the team can see what everyone is doing and exactly how they contribute to the overall goals of the company.
 One of the biggest benefits for the Vertical Leap team is that this all happens in real-time, all the time.